Regional Theatres Programme

 The Regional Theatres Programme was established in 2002 to promote geography to the wider public across England and Wales.

-From topical issues to peoples, places and cultures and exploration, fieldwork and adventure there is something for everyone keen to discover more about the world in which we live.
+From topical issues to people, places and cultures, as well as exploration, fieldwork and adventure there is something for everyone who is keen to discover more about the world in which we live.
 Not all speakers are well known, but they are all experts in their fields and offer a unique insight into our planet.